 Walking up the road, we admired the surrounding scenery but felt uncertain as to where we were headed.
 We hoped the road would be a straight shot back into Gilgit.
 How far was it?
 We had no one to ask, just miles of blacktop winding up towards another break in the ridge line.
 Few cars passed us, but if any stopped, we couldn’t communicate with their drivers as locals only spoke Urdu or a local dialect.

-I desperately thought back to maps of the area I had reviewed before this trip.
+I desperately thought back to the maps of the area I had reviewed before this trip.
 Was it Nangar Parbat?
 I recalled it was in this region, but where precisely?

 Thankfully, I still had two shots on my last roll of film.
 They recorded this most wonderful spectacle.
 The sight of this incredible peak humbled me.
 Was it 5 miles away or 50 miles away?
-The foreground of ridges, upon ridges, upon ridges and wild country indicated it was closer to the 50.
+The foreground of ridges, upon ridges, upon ridges, and wild country indicated it was closer to the 50.

-Many years later, I compared my photographs to those available on-line.
+Many years later, I compared my photographs to those available online.
 I had been wrong and hadn’t seen Nangar Parbat.
 I had been granted a view of the second highest mountain in the world, Mount Godwin-Austen, otherwise known as K2.
 For years, I heard tales about

 the inaccessibility of K2 and there I stood as close as one can be to that mountain while still being on a road.
 The hike to base camp apparently took over a week.
 I have carried memories of this sighting for most of my life.
 How could I not have realized the detail of that memory was fallacious?
 My memory of that incident may have been reasonably accurate, but it was my initial assumption about which peak we had discovered that had been wrong.
 I indeed had walked past K2 on our hike up the road from the bus, which lay miles behind us, submerged in muddy water.

-After another hour, we saw a group of vehicles heading down the valley.
-It included that day’s bus.
+After another hour, we saw a group of vehicles heading down the valley including that day’s bus.
 Our attempts to stop it only resulted in the driver giving us a strange look and carrying on.
 We kept walking, until several hours later, the same bus pulled up alongside us.
 This time, the driver smiled as he opened the doors for us.
 Our guide had seconded the bus to take us all back to Gilgit with the displeased local people who had left Gilgit earlier in the morning.

 The ride back to town seemed surprisingly uneventful.
 As no planes had made it in for several days, the hotel had our rooms available and cleaned.
 For the remainder of the afternoon, we spent time relaxing and snoozing.
-That night, I lay awake amazed how a night in an ancient bus improved the luxurious quotient of just about any bed.
+That night, I lay awake, amazed at how a night in an ancient bus improved the luxurious quotient of just about any bed.

 On the following morning our much happier and refreshed guide looked optimistic as he announced, “The weather forecast says it should be clear again.
 I think it will be perfect for flying to Rawalpindi.”
 An audible sigh of relief arose from us all.
 Indeed, the flight turned out to be spectacular and much easier than taking the bus.